 - A person who is a member of the deceased’s household (or had been and was likely to be again in the near future).

 The applicant must show that the will maker had an obligation or duty to make adequate provision for them and that this was not done.
 There are many factors that the court will take into account when considering these types of applications.
-In general, the courts will look carefully at situations where children or spouses of the will maker have been left out of the will or been unfairly treated.
-Consideration will be given to the financial circumstances of adult children when they make a claim.
+In general, the courts will look carefully at situations where spouses, children or other dependants of the will maker have been left out of the will or been unfairly treated.
+All claimants need to demonstrate relative financial need and particular consideration will be given to the financial circumstances of adult children when they make a claim.
 In relation to an eligible person other than the spouse or children, the courts will look at whether there was a dependent relationship with the will maker and what contribution they made to the building up of the estate or the welfare of the will maker.
 The courts will consider any written reasons given by the will maker as to why the eligible person was left out or left less than others.

 It is a complicated area of law and each matter is judged on its own facts.
 You should discuss the matter with a lawyer if you want to bring that a claim on this basis.